nicky-nym/nicky-nym.github.io/pages/cities.md

   > a computer scientist who moves from the median cluster to a cluster at the
   > 75th percentile in size would experience a 12 percent increase in productivity,
   > while an inventor in biology and chemistry doing the same would see an 8.4
   > percent productivity gain.
-Overall, a just a 10 percent increase in the size
+Overall, just a 10 percent increase in the size
   > of a cluster leads to a 0.66 percent increase in the number of patents produced
   > by a top inventor each year."[^florida]

-  > "Third, the clustering of high-tech inventors brings real benefits to the American
-  > economy as a whole. ...
-[Enrico Moretti] estimates that the U.S. would produce
-  > about 11 percent fewer patents each year under such a scenario.
-The country would
-  > see a roughly 15 percent annual decline in semiconductor patents, a 13 percent
-  > decline in computer science, and a 10 percent decline in biology and chemistry,
-  > if the geography of inventors was more equal."[^florida]